 At the same time, I also realize that a 30 year bond today that will fall 17% if rates go up by 1% may not be attractive despite the upside if rates tighten.
 The point of this analysis is to say that having a moratorium on bonds may not be the best idea either.

-Bottom line: Do I think bonds and even gold have a place in your portfolio?
+Bottom line: Do I think one should invest in bonds and even gold?
 Yes.
 Do I think they will return less than stocks over the next 10-20 years?
 Also yes.
 But the flexibility these asset classes may provide this late in the cycle may be attractive (much like insurance).
-You also have the option to buy corporates which offer slightly higher yield than treasuries, but are still safe havens in times of distress.
+You also have the option to buy corporate bonds which offer slightly higher yield than treasuries, but are still safe havens in times of distress.